Beckhambenny2000/Beckhambenny2000.github.io/_projects/demo-project/index.md

 ---

 ---
-# Header 1
-Used for the title (already generated automatically at the top)
-## Header 2
-Use this for the header of each section
-### Header 3
-Use this to have subsection if needed
+# Goal of the Project
+The ultimate objective was to demonstrate how a small mobile robot can navigate independently in a structured environment by combining software, hardware, and system-level thinking.

-## Embedding images
+## Problem Definition
-### External images
-{% include image-gallery.html images="https://live.staticflickr.com/65535/52821641477_d397e56bc4_k.jpg, https://live.staticflickr.com/65535/52822650673_f074b20d90_k.jpg" height="400"%}
-<span style="font-size: 10px">"Starship Test Flight Mission" from https://www.flickr.com/photos/spacex/52821641477/</span>
-You can put in multiple entries.
-All images will be at a fixed height in the same row.
-With smaller window, they will switch to columns.
+This project enables the LIMO mobile robot to autonomously navigate a structured indoor arena using ROS 1 Melodic.
+The main challenge was configuring and integrating onboard sensors with the ROS navigation stack for reliable localization, path planning, and obstacle avoidance.
+A systems engineering approach was applied to develop and integrate the navigation program into the robot, ensuring consistent performance in the test environment.

 ### Embeed images
 {% include image-gallery.html images="limo.png" height="400" %}
-This is the robot model currently being used for our project.
+The AgileX LIMO is the current robot model used in our project.
 {% include image-gallery.html images="Arena.jpg" height="400" %}
-This is the arena layout that my team and I developed for testing the robot’s navigation capabilities.
+My team and I designed and developed the arena layout for the robot’s navigation.
+The arena was constructed following the project theme, “Jewel Canopy Park.”

 ## Embedded LIMO Video (Autoplay)